ugjka/kittybot/README.md

 server.
 To respond to an event, simply create a "Trigger" struct containing two functions, one for the condition, and one for the action.

+## Warning

+We are at v0.0.X, API may change without warning!!!

 ## Example Trigger

 ```go